Exo-MDR-CD2000/backend-readme-generator/README.md

 ## Description
 Backend-readme-generator is a command-line tool to create a high quality readme file based on the NPM package [inquirer](https://www.npmjs.com/package/inquirer).
 It's goal is to reduce the amount of time one needs to create a readme file scratch.
 It allowed me to look a bit deeper into the inquirer package as it is a usefool tool in prompting questions to a user via command-line.
 Overall, the project works as intended but can definitely be expanded upon feature wise.
-Adding more licenses to the prompt is certainlky a good idea to encompadd more licenses.
+Adding more licenses to the prompt is certainlky a good idea to encompass more licenses.
 This will also require putting more links to each license's specific details.
+Work can also be done in adding more functionality to remove user requested sections without having to manually edit the readme file in markdown.

 ## Table of Contents
 - [backend-readme-generator](#backend-readme-generator)